junxit/us-congress-code/title-10/chapter-9a/sec-240a.md

 ### Amendments

+2023—Pub.
+L. 118–31 struck out subsec. (a) designation and heading before “The Secretary” and struck out subsec. (b).
+Text of subsec. (b) read as follows: “The Secretary shall submit to Congress the results of the audit performed in accordance with subsection (a) for a fiscal year by not later than March 31 of the following fiscal year.”
 2018—Pub.
 L. 115–232 renumbered section 251 of this title as this section.

 ### Statutory Notes and Related Subsidiaries

+### Requirement for Unqualified Opinion on Department of Defense Financial Statements

+Pub.
+L. 118–31, div.
+A, title X, § 1005, Dec.
+22, 2023, 137 Stat.
+379, provided that: “The Secretary of Defense shall ensure that the Department of Defense has received an unqualified opinion on the financial statements of the Department by not later than December 31, 2028.”

 ### Review and Recommendations on Efforts To Obtain Audit Opinion on Full Financial Statements